I'm a

 During night works, you may notice:

-• Lane closures on State Highway 18 with traffic management in place
+• Lane closures on SH18 and traffic management on Bush Road

 • Two drilling rigs operating at separate locations

-• Crews arriving to set up, operate equipment, and pack down each night
+• Crews setting up, working, and packing down each night

 Managing disruption